The Love Bean: The Magic of Vanilla

 The vanilla flower, with its plush, evenly-shaped stark white petals – also harkens to innocence and purity.
 Between the fragrance and the flower we can find nothing beguiling about the vanilla plant – it is simply a good thing.

 Vanilla is also the life of the party.
-It is the aroma of celebration and birthday parties and summer faires.
-But it also represents a sense of something basic, original, plain, normal -- like vanilla ice cream.
+It is the aroma of celebrations and birthday parties and summer fairs.
+But it also represents a sense of something basic, original, plain, and comfortably normal — like vanilla ice cream.

 Vanilla Interesting Facts

-It wasn’t until 1841 that a working hand-pollination technique for the vanilla flower was discovered – by a 12-year old slave by the name of Edmond Albius.
-This discovery allowed for global cultivation of the vanilla plant.
+- It wasn’t until 1841 that a working hand-pollination technique for the vanilla flower was discovered – by a 12-year-old slave by the name of Edmond Albius.
+This discovery allowed for the global cultivation of the vanilla plant.

-The Aztecs referred to vanilla as tlīlxochitl, meaning “black flower.”
-This is due to the appearance of the vanilla fruit once its picked -- it shrivels and turns black shortly afterwards.
+- The Aztecs referred to vanilla as tlīlxochitl, meaning “black flower.”
+This is due to the appearance of the vanilla fruit once it is picked — it shrivels and turns black shortly afterward.

-You can tell a dish is made with real vanilla bean as it will have characteristic black seeds.
+- You can tell a dish is made with real vanilla beans as it will have characteristic black seeds.

-95% of vanilla dishes are actually flavored with vanillin that is synthetically produced from lignin, a polymer found in wood.
+- 95% of vanilla dishes are actually flavored with vanillin which is synthetically produced from lignin, a polymer found in wood.

 The contents of this website are for informational purposes only and do not render medical or psychological advice, opinion, diagnosis, or treatment.
 The information provided through this website should not be used for diagnosing or treating a health problem or disease.
 It is not a substitute for professional care.
 If you have or suspect you may have a medical or psychological problem, you should consult your appropriate health care provider.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
 Links on this website are provided only as an informational resource, and it should not be implied that we recommend, endorse or approve of any of the content at the linked sites, nor are we responsible for their availability, accuracy or content.